autistic-symposium/collective-astroindex-py/README.md

 * plot things with numpy, etc.
 * fix readme with examples
 * create an api
+    * dockerize
 * add support to other aspects
+* add linter
+* backtest results on real data
+* forecast with moon
+* do natal chart
+    - do natal_transits daily and weekly
+* do token chart
+    - synatry with token chart
+* finish complete aspects.yaml
+* research llama and all